kemaldemirgil/amazonia/README.md

 ## 📓 Usage:
 - Please select the items you desire to proceed to the checkout,
 - Create and account or sign-in to continue to the payment page,
-- Continue your payment on `Stripe Checkoput`
+- Continue your payment on `Stripe Checkout`

 > This is just a test, nothing actually charging the account.